 Within the United Nations Memorial Cemetery in Korea, a Memorial to the Missing commemorates 44 Australians and other members of the UN forces who died during the Korean War but have no known grave.
 This memorial is maintained by the CWGC.

-Contact OAWG for help to find where a particular person who died during the Korean War is buried.
+Contact the OAWG for help where a particular person who died during the Korean War is buried.